gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ![][4]

-[4]: /img/tutorials/register.png
+[4]: /img/tutorials/wercker-sign-up-page.png

 ## Connect GitHub/Bitbucket

 After you are registered, you will need to link your GitHub and/or Bitbucket account to Wercker.
-You do this by going to your profile settings, and then "Git connections" If you registered using GitHub it will most likely look like the below.
+You do this by going to your profile settings, and then "Git connections" If you registered using GitHub it will most likely look like the image below.
 To connect a missing service, simply click on the connect button which will then send you to either GitHub or Bitbucket where you might need to log in and approve their access to your account.

 ![][5]

-[5]: /img/tutorials/connect-github-bitbucket.png
+[5]: /img/tutorials/wercker-git-connections.png

 ## Add your project

 Now that we've got all the preliminaries out of the way, it's time to set up our application.
-For this we click on the **+ Add** button next to Apps, and then we'll choose to use GitHub as our provider.
+For this we click on the **+ Create** button next to Applications, and then we'll choose to use GitHub as our provider.

 ![][6]

-[6]: /img/tutorials/add-your-project.png
+[6]: /img/tutorials/wercker-add-app.png

 ## Select a repository